Storms threaten deep South after tornadoes rip through Texas | Science-Environment

 Storms threaten deep South after tornadoes rip through Texas

+"This is the typical time of the year for these events to unfold.
+Spring-time is prime for severe weather," said Roger Erickson, a National Weather Service meteorologist in Lake Charles, Louisiana.
+School districts across the region canceled classes and Louisiana State University in Baton Rouge closed its campus for the day due to the inclement weather.

-The service issued thunderstorm, tornado, high wind and flood advisories for some five million people for Tuesday morning and throughout the day.
-The rough weather comes a day after tornadoes ripped through north and central Texas on Monday, destroying homes and businesses, knocking out power and injuring at least several people.
+As of Tuesday afternoon, some 55,000 homes and businesses were without power in Texas and Louisiana, according to Poweroutages.com.
+The rough weather comes a day after tornadoes ripped through north and central Texas.

-Three people were injured when a reported tornado tore through two mobile homes that were destroyed in Houston, the National Weather Service said.
+Three people were injured when a reported tornado tore through two mobile homes in Houston, the National Weather Service said.
 Four other people suffered minor injuries in the storms in Upshur County in eastern Texas.
-A family of three people was rescued from the rubble of their home in the town of Bowie, Texas after a tornado touched down there, the local NBC affiliate reported.
+A family of three people was rescued from the rubble of their home in Bowie, Texas, after a tornado touched down there, the local NBC affiliate reported.
 One woman was hospitalized.

-Multiple other structures were damaged in and around the town of 5,000, roughly 90 miles northwest of Dallas.
-Multiple homes were damaged or left in ruins in Round Rock, Texas, a city of around 120,000 people about 20 miles from Austin, after a tornado touched down there, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)